 During the spring and summer leaves act as food factories where most foods needed for the trees growth are manufactured.
 An extraordinary and abundant chemical called chlorophyll is used within tree cells to absorb energy from the sun which in turn is used in transforming carbon dioxide and water to carbohydrates, such as sugars and starch.
 Chlorophyll is the chemical that gives leaves the green color.
 Along with the green pigment are other colored pigments which are masked most of the year by the great amounts of green coloring.

-The Biology of Trees and why Leaves Change Colour
+The Biology of Trees and Leaves Changing Color

 In the fall, because of changes in length of daylight and temperature, leaves stop their food making process.
 Chlorophyll breaks down, the green color disappears, and other colors such as red, yellow, and orange are unmasked.